QED0711/multistate/README.md

 ```

-With this this basic setup, you are already provided with a number of useful ways to access and set the state of your multistate instance.
+With this basic setup, you are already provided with a number of useful ways to access and set the state of your multistate instance.
 As an example using the useContext hook:

 ### Subscribing to the state context